-ECO 6112 Fundamentals of Graduate Microeconomics

-ECO 7115 Microeconomic Theory I ECO 7116 Microeconomic Theory II ECO 6204 Fundamentals of Graduate Macroeconomics ECO 7206 Macroeconomic Theory I ECO 7207 Macroeconomic Theory II ECO 7405 Mathematical Methods in Economic Analysis I ECO 7424 Econometric Methods I ECO 7425 Econometric Methods II ECO 7426 Econometric Methods III
+ECO 6112 Fundamentals of Graduate Microeconomics ECO 7115 Microeconomic Theory I ECO 7116 Microeconomic Theory II ECO 6204 Fundamentals of Graduate Macroeconomics ECO 7206 Macroeconomic Theory I ECO 7207 Macroeconomic Theory II ECO 7405 Mathematical Methods in Economic Analysis I ECO 7424 Econometric Methods I ECO 7425 Econometric Methods II ECO 7426 Econometric Methods III

-Students must attain at least an overall B average (3.0) in the first seven core courses (Fundamentals of Graduate Microeconomics, Microeconomic Theory I and II, Fundamentals of Graduate Macroeconomics, Macroeconomic Theory I and II, and Mathematical Methods in Economic Analysis I).
+Students must attain at least an overall B average (3.0) in the seven core courses (Fundamentals of Graduate Microeconomics, Microeconomic Theory I and II, Fundamentals of Graduate Macroeconomics, Macroeconomic Theory I and II, and Mathematical Methods in Economic Analysis I).
 Otherwise, they will be dismissed from the PhD program.
+The average will be assessed after all seven courses have been taken.

 Students are required to maintain a minimum GPA of 3.0 (out of 4) in their coursework.
-If a student drops below that level, the TAship will be revoked.
-In order to continue in the PhD program, the overall GPA may drop below 3.0 for at most one single semester.
+If a student drops below that level, the Graduate Assistantship will be revoked.
+In order to continue in the PhD program, the overall GPA may drop below 3.0 for at most one single consecutive semester.
 Otherwise, the student will be dismissed from the program.